 Audubon Squirrel Prints from the First Royal Octavo of John James Audubon’s work entitled “The Viviparous Quadrupeds Of North America.”
 Published in Philadelphia, 1844.
 Beautifully illustrated hand colored lithographs.
 Audubon woodland mammals, here are squirrels.
 Antique lithographs with watercolors.
 Each antique bookplate measures 7 x 10 1/2″.
 Click here to contact us.

-Woodland Animals by Audubon, American Hand Colored Lithographs 1855
+Woodland Animals by J.J.
+Audubon, American Hand Colored Lithographs from 1855.

 Each of the wildlife mammals measures 7 x 10 1/2″.
 Additional information about these antique lithographs in the paragraph above.
 Call Anne with your specific Audubon requests at 413-245-4197.